No Tags Found!

 From India, Gurgaon

-Rather than sending him mail to wish him on his 1st anniversary, send an email to inquire whether he would like to address all the employees upon completing his first year in office.
+Rather than sending him an email to wish him on his 1st anniversary, send an email to inquire whether he would like to address all the employees upon completing his first year in office.
 Record a video of his address.
 Then, email this video to those who could not attend his address.
 After his address, offer tea and snacks to those who are available.

 This gesture may boost his ego and could potentially help in maintaining good relations with him.